-Note that a local directory served as files through an HTTP server works as a remote URL, as long as the "pkgs" and "pkgs-all" files are present.
+Note that a local directory served as files through an HTTP server works as a remote URL, as long as the "pkgs" and "pkgs-all" files are present (since those are optional for local but required for HTTP).

 The source for the PLT-hosted package catalog is in the (collection-file-path "pkg-catalog" "meta") directory of the full Racket distribution.